Dino Campana: Poetry

 Campana's poetry is a new poetry in which sounds, colors and music are blended in a powerful vision.
 The line is undefined, an expressive articulation of monotony, but at the same time full of dramatic images of annihilation and purity.
 The title of Campana's only published work alludes to the Orphic Hymns, a literary genre developed in ancient Greece between the second and third century AD and characterized by a non-classical theogony.
 Also prayers to the gods (especially the god Phanes) are characterized by spells to prevent evil and misfortune.

 Key Themes

 One of the major themes of Campana, which is present at the beginning of the "Orphic Songs" in the early prose parts - "The Night", "Journey and Return" - is the obscurity between dream and wakefulness.
 Adjectives and adverbs return with the repetitive insistence of a dreamer's speech: a dream, however, that is interrupted by startling shifts in tone (as in the poem "The Skylight").

 In the second part - the nocturne of "Genoa", all the basic mythic figures and scenes that will preoccupy Campana return: port cities, barbaric mother figures, enormous prostitutes, windy plains, the captive teenager.

-Even in his prose poems, the use of repetition, superlatives, and keywords, as well as the effect of resonance in prepositions, create a strong scene.
+Even in his prose poems, the use of repetition, superlatives, and keywords, as well as the effect of resonance in prepositions, creates a strong scene.